 I can tell you from experience that your obturation is so dependent on your instrumentation, and the real problems originate in your instrumentation.

-So, when you get stuck on this last step it most likely means that you didn’t instrument well enough.
+So, when you get stuck on this last step of your root canal, it most likely means that you didn’t instrument well enough.
 I will tell you to go back to your instrumentation and do a little more.

 Run your master apical file, check patency and irrigate all over again.
 Since the success of a root canal is more dependent on what you take out as opposed to what you put in, make sure that you have sufficiently cleaned out all the canals and created a shape that will accept your obturation.
 So, what I am telling you is that if you have trouble obturating your canals, there is a possibility that your canals just aren’t clean enough.
 Now I know that there are several reasons why your obturation may be going wonky, but the majority of the time is because of improper instrumentation.